 Both language proficiency and reading proficiency are environment- and experience-dependent.
 Children living in environments rich with books, magazines, newspapers, professional journals, etc., learn to read sooner and demonstrate higher achievements in oral and written language skills than their publication-disadvantaged peers.

-Researchers Betty Hart and Todd Risley found that the accumulated exposure to words varied significantly in professional, working class, and low income families, resulting in vast differences in a child’s language development.
+Drs.
+Betty Hart and Todd Risley found that the accumulated exposure to words varied significantly in professional, working class, and low income families, resulting in vast differences in a child’s language development.
 Children from professional homes heard approximately 45 million words annually, while that figure dropped to 26 million for children living in working-class households.
 It declined to 13 million for the offspring of welfare recipients.
-In 2010, the Casey Foundation found that nearly 85 percent of fourth-grade students attending predominantly low-income schools failed to reach the “proficient” level in reading based on federal tests.
+The Annie E. Casey Foundation found that nearly 85 percent of fourth-grade students attending predominantly low-income schools failed to reach the “proficient” level in reading based on federal tests.

 External (nonschool) factors including inadequate prenatal care, premature birth, poor perinatal nutrition, persistent middle-ear infections and central auditory-processing disorders can interfere with oral language development and subsequently with reading.
 Any combination of these factors can have a debilitating impact on reading outcomes.

 The role that environment and experience play in language development, which sets the stage for competency in reading, cannot be overstated.
 School systems that penalize classroom teachers for their students’ low reading-achievement scores have adopted a practice that is not based on recognized reading research study.
 To a degree, for many children the die has already been cast for success or failure in reading long before the first day of kindergarten.